Managing Labor Responsible for Feeding the Lactating Dairy Herd

 As a starting point, managers should provide written protocols on these feeding steps as they apply to their operation:

-• Bunkers: A small amount of plastic should be removed from the top, and top spoilage should be removed and discarded.
+- Bunkers: A small amount of plastic should be removed from the top, and top spoilage should be removed and discarded.
+Human safety should always be a consideration when removing plastic and silage from the silage structure.
 Silage needed should be removed with a bucket or silo facer from the top down, and a very small quantity of silage should be left unused at the silo face.

 Figure 1.
 Here is an example of using a bucket to remove feed from the middle of the silage face rather than from the top down, a practice to be avoided.